SAFA Confirm Huge Amount They Remitted for VAR Ahead of 2026/27 Premier Soccer League Season

 Read also

-With the current campaign nearing its conclusion in a few weeks and the expanded Fifa World Cup in North America scheduled for the off-season, there appears to be a realistic window for completion.
-However, Sibam avoided giving a definitive launch date while emphasizing Safa’s determination to accelerate the project.
+With the 2025-26 campaign nearing its conclusion in a few weeks and the expanded FIFA World Cup in North America scheduled for the off-season, there appears to be a realistic window for completion.
+However, Sibam avoided giving a definitive launch date while emphasising Safa’s determination to accelerate the project.

-“Receiving the funds and moving to this stage shows our seriousness,” he said.
-“As Africa’s leading football association, we cannot afford to lag behind.
+“Receiving the funds and moving to this stage shows our seriousness,” he added.
+“As Africa’s leading football association, we cannot afford to lag.
 Several other associations on the continent already use VAR.”

 On engagement with the Premier Soccer League (PSL), which is expected to be the primary user of the system, Sibam confirmed that discussions will take place.